An Adventure Begins

 Dressed For The Occasion

-Now, before hitting the rails, I do have one issue of concern which is that due to my recent operation I am having to wear a stocking to prevent the risk of Deep Vein Thrombosis (DVT) so if at any time I need to bare all at security then I fear there may be a story to tell – well this is a blog after all!
+Now, before hitting the rails, I do have one issue of concern which is that due to my recent operation, I have to wear a stocking to prevent the risk of Deep Vein Thrombosis (DVT) so if at any time I need to bare all at security then I fear there may be a story to tell – well this is a blog after all!